Maksim124512M/Phone-shop/README.md

 `cd mobile_shop` - go to the site folder

-Then you need to create .env file as in the file requirements.txt
+Then you need to create .env file as in the file .env-example

 `python manage.py runserver` - run server for site